-All items must reduce reliance on other Medicaid state plan or waiver services.
+All items must reduce reliance on other Medicaid State Plan or waiver services.

-All items must meet applicable standards of manufacture, design, and installation.
+All items must meet applicable standards of manufacture, design and installation.

-The items must be on the POC developed by the support coordinator and are subject to approval by OAAS regional office or its designee.
-No experimental items shall be authorized.
+The items must be on the POC developed by the support coordinator and are subject to approval by OAAS Regional Office or its designee.